Welcome to Hadassah of Greater Albuquerque

 Judi Bernstein, Sally Moxley and Shari Reed

-The bear making sessions are usually on the fourth Tuesday of the month but call Gerry to make sure and to make a reservation.
+The bear making sessions are on the last Tuesday of the month but call Gerry to make sure and to make a reservation.
 If you would like to attend PLEASE let Gerry know, 856-4097.
 If you would like to bring something for lunch please let Gerry know.
 If you don't call and let Gerry know then we do not know to call you when bears has to be canceled.

 Bears & Blankets is a mitzvah group of Hadassah ladies who get together once a month to make bears and blankets for those children who are caught in the misery of the domestic violence that happens too often.
 The women meet at the home of Gerry Kipper and all materials (and lunch!) are donated.
 To date, the group has created approximately 70 blankets and over 180 bears.